Moraikobai: Features

-Moraikobai has a rich religious heritage, and its people endorse the Christian religion to a large extent.
+Moraikobai has a rich religious heritage, and its people endorse Christianity to a large extent.
 In this respect, the village consists of three churches including an Anglican church which was established when the community was first inaugurated as a mission.
 It follows that in the early days the village was known as St. Francis Mission and later, St. Francis District.
 Moraikobai is also known for its huge benab and exquisite handicraft produced by its skilled residents.

 Moraikobai is supported by a health centre, nursery and primary schools and a guest house, which is funded by the Regional Democratic Council (RDC) of region 5.
 Secondary schooling is done in Mahaicony.